St Mary's Church played a large role in the bottom of town in my younger days.

-Mum was christen, confirmed, married and her funeral service at the church at the top of the hill.
+Mum was christen, confirmed, married and her funeral service [took place] at the church at the top of the hill.
 She didn't go to every weekly services but she would always be there for Christmas Eve.
 I am sure many a bottom-ender would have been through the same.
 The shame is that now that many a bottom-ender has moved out of the area.
-Not to far but even Dean Road is outside the area as I was due to find out.
+Not too far but even Dean Road is outside the area as I was due to find out.
 This must mean that this will not happen and the attachment to the church will not be as strong as it was in the days where people didn't move and family members live next door to each other.

 I baptised at St Mary's in 1956 and as you readers will understand I remember very little of it.
 I have a few photos and look very cute.

 My first introduction to church was at the Bethel Mission to Seamen on the sea front.
 It still stands they very much in keeping as the 1950's-60's.
 The interior has been changed to accommodation its change of use and Scarborough has no longer any type of Mission to Seamen like most of the fishing ports had in England.

 In the early 1960's I started Sunday school at the St Mary's Parish Hall that stands at the top of Auborough Street at the junction with Castle Road.
 Although enlarged a little, bears all the similarities of it's past.
 In side it was similar to all parish halls with a hall, stage and makeshift counter for serving cold and warm drinks.
 Most of the children from the bottom end would attend there for their religious learning and was very busy.
 Mum would walk us there and walk us back.
 It was very much like going to school.
 All the children there were from the same area as I and attended Friarage on Longwestgate.